 Our commitment to product quality in Russia is such that Sucden has developed advanced production capabilities to complement our agricultural facilities.
 We now have two sugar plants in the Lipetsk region, the Dobrinsky plant and the Elets plant, the Atmis Sakhar plant in the Penza Region, and the Tbilisky sugar plant in the Krasnodar region.

 Sucden’s direct involvement in sugar processing in Russia began in the late 1990s.
 Our continuous introduction of advanced technologies across the plants has enabled us to increase the intake of sugar beets.
 Following the acquisition of the Elets sugar plant in 2019, one of the top three sugar plants in Russia with a processing capacity of ten thousand tonnes of sugar beet a day, we now have four advanced manufacturing plants with an annual capacity of around 4,750,000 tonnes.
-Similarly, the resulting production of sugar has grown from 110,500 tonnes to 710,000 tonnes.
+Similarly, the resulting production of sugar has grown to 800,000 metric tons.

 Sucden’s plants play a significant role in their local economies and employ around 2,000 people.